Updated: Apr 8, 2022

 Feel free to send us an email with questions regarding skin care!
 Also, we would love to help sort through any products you have at home.
 Feel free to bring a basket of your skin care in with you for your next service and receive 10% OFF your entire skin care purchase that day.

-While I did quickly proof read this.. its late, its my first "blog" and I am definitely not an error or grammar proof kinda gal.
+While I did quickly proof read this..
 Please excuse any typos :)